Ketosis: Symptoms, Benefits, and Safety

 The same process applies in these situations: Low carb availability decreases blood sugar levels and leads to low insulin levels.
 This triggers ketone production via the metabolism of body fat stores.

-Nutritional ketosis ranges from 0.5 mmol/L to 3.0 mmol/L. You can test for ketones using a blood ketone meter, urine strip, or ketone breath meter.
+Nutritional ketosis ranges from 0.5 mmol/L to 3.0 mmol/L. You can test for ketones using a ketone meter.

 Ketosis Symptoms